-Now, on to the treat at hand.
 When it comes to sweets, I’ve learned that you cannot make people much happier than when you combine chocolate and peanut butter.
-In fact, I don’t know anyone who could resist these indulgent little squares…with a crumbly chocolate wafer crust, a rich and creamy peanut butter layer, and smooth-as-silk milk chocolate topping, they’re absolutely irresistible.
+In fact, I don’t know anyone who can resist these indulgent little squares.
+With a chocolate cookie crust, rich and creamy peanut butter layer, and smooth-as-silk milk chocolate topping, they are simply to-die-for.

 They’re also pretty easy to make…

-You start with the crust: simply combine Nabisco chocolate wafers (which you can find in the cookie aisle at most grocery stores), butter and sugar in a food processor and blitz to blend.
+You start with the crust: simply combine Nabisco chocolate wafers (which you can find in the cookie aisle at most grocery stores), butter, sugar and a bit of peanut butter in a food processor and blitz to blend.
 Press the fine crumbs into a pan and bake.